aukeboskma/SDM630_dbus-mqtt-grid-pv/README.md

 # Installation

 1. Install ESPHome
-2. Create a new ESP device
+2. Create a new device
-3. Copy the YAML from this repository
+3. Copy the YAML configuration from this repository
 4. Adjust:
    - WiFi credentials
    - MQTT settings
    - GPIO pins
-   - victron_role
+   - `victron_role`
 5. Flash the ESP
 6. Verify MQTT messages